Elie309/electron-react-app/README.md

-# Billing Electricity Manager ⚡
+# Electron React App ⚡

 A modern Electron desktop app scaffolded with Vite, React, TypeScript and Tailwind CSS — configured for fast development, linting, and consistent formatting.